gr82morozr/codereview/README.md

 # Validate OUTPUT_FOLDER
 # -----------------------
 def check_output_folder(config):
-    """
-    Validates the OUTPUT_FOLDER from config.
-    - If OUTPUT_FOLDER is empty, exits with an error.
-    - If OUTPUT_FOLDER is not accessible/writable, exits with an error.
-    - If OUTPUT_FOLDER appears to be a file (has an extension) and the extension is not one of {".log", ".xml", ".txt"} (case-insensitive), exits with an error.
-    """
     output_folder = config.get("OUTPUT_FOLDER", "").strip()
     if not output_folder:
         print("Error: OUTPUT_FOLDER is empty in config.")